Sovereignty of the Philippines: Philippine declaration of independence, Revolutionary government

+On June 12, 1898, the Philippines was proclaimed as a sovereign entity, wholly separate from Spain, by the Philippine Declaration of Independence upon order of Emilio Aguinaldo at his mansion in Kawit, Cavite.
+The proclamation was made with the understanding that the independence thus proclaimed was to be adhered to by the successively liberated territories that were placed under revolutionary governance, which was consummated by further ratifications of independence by civilian representatives.

+On July 23, 1898, the Dictatorial Government was replaced by the Revolutionary Government.
+As provinces were succeedingly liberated and placed under the new government, civil government was established at the local and provincial levels, and provinces close enough to the new capital of Malolos could elect and send deputies to a Revolutionary Congress.
+Those constituencies that could not send deputies were represented by appointed deputies.

-After proclaiming his revolutionary government, Aguinaldo created diplomatic positions abroad in order to persuade foreign powers to recognize Philippine independence and promulgated decrees creating committees abroad for the purpose of carrying on propaganda activities.
+After promulgating the revolutionary government, Aguinaldo created diplomatic positions abroad in order to persuade foreign powers to recognize Philippine independence and promulgated decrees creating committees abroad for the purpose of carrying on propaganda activities.
 He issued decrees on June 24 and August 10 establishing the Hongkong Junta whose members were to represent the Philippines in different countries.

-A August 24 decree created a revolutionary committee in foreign countries.
+An August 24 decree created a revolutionary committee in foreign countries.
 Diplomatic agents were appointed for the U.S., Japan, England, France, and Australia.
 The Paris Committee and Madrid Committee were created to work for the recognition of Philippine independence by France and Spain.

+By December 1898, the Revolutionary Government had under its governance the entire island of Luzon (apart from American-controlled Manila), the Visayas through a federal state with a cantonal subdivision, and the Christianized provinces in Mindanao, with further liberations in this area occurring into the January 1899.